strdst-org/stardust_core/README.md

 # Stardust Cookie Cutter core library

 This repository contains the logic that powers the [Stardust Cookie Cutter](https://github.com/strdst-org/stardust_cookie_cutter.git).

----
+However, the funcitonality here is not complete and the current live Chromium/Firefox extensions don’t use this repo (as of April 2022).
+The full flow of the logic will be to first accept all cookies and then delete the cookies that are in categories that are disabled by the user.
+The latter part is still missing and will be added by around June, 2022.

+Meanwhile please feel free to help improve the pop-up detection.

 # Overview

----

 The logic is located in `./src/logic.ts`.
 There are two main functions available: `checkProvider()` and `executeLogic()`.
 The first one contains pre-defined element ids and class names for commonly used cookie pop-ups.
 This ensures faster closing times and that the pop-up is correctly closed on popular websites.